What Are Stockouts? How To Avoid Them

 Poor cash flow management

-To order new products (the obvious step to take if you want to avoid a stockout) you need to pay suppliers.
+To order new products (the obvious step to take if you want to avoid stockouts) you need to pay suppliers.
 But what if you don’t have enough money to pay them until you’ve sold the stock you have on hand?
 This is what happens when a business has poor cash flow management.
 It creates a cycle of inventory issues, potentially leaving you without your most valuable products until you can sell less profitable stock.

 What are the costs of stockouts?